 HP has also added enhanced metering capabilities that let managers track utilization over the Web.
 That's provided through OpenView Storage Area Manager, included as part of the program.
 According to Gary Wright, HP vice president, network storage services, the company "hopes this will become the new model for buying storage," and has plans to extend the plan to its EVA line.

 But there are downsides to pay-for-use pricing, says Craig Nunes, senior director of marketing at 3PAR.
 The company's InServ Storage Server competes with arrays like the XP.
-While it can help you reduce your procurement costs, and insulate you from sudden spikes in storage consumption, "there is a cost to having their inventory sitting at your site that they pass back to the customer, one way or another," for example,
+While it can help you reduce your procurement costs, and insulate you from sudden spikes in storage consumption, "there is a cost to having their inventory sitting at your site that they pass back to the customer, one way or another," for example, by charging more for disk drives.

 Nor does pay-per-use do anything to address why storage is so expensive, Nunes says: Applications are vastly over-provisioned.
 To that end, 3PAR is offering its customers a new option called Thin Provisioning, a virtualization-based technology that allocates capacity to an application as it's needed, in 16K chunks.
 The result?
 "We're going to sell a whole lot less disk drives," Nunes predicts--something larger array vendors are loathe to do.